rayjohnson/ape-challenge/README.md

 Aside from making the app more useful, robust and bug free - we would also want to tie into WP deployment and monitoring systems.

-I'd expect we would want to use Jecnkins (or something like) to build this.
+I'd expect we would want to use Jenkins (or something like) to build this.
-My Makefile can be adjusted to get a version number from a tag and Jenkins can buid when new tags are cut.
+My Makefile can be adjusted to get a version number from a tag and Jenkins can build when new tags are cut.

-For deployment we would want to package up a reference to a specific image along with and app specific configs for kunernetes and the corrent env file to QA and operations folks.
-TYhis really should be done in a way that enforces SOX and logs all changes to out environment.
+For deployment we would want to package up a reference to a specific image along with and app specific configs for Kubernetes and the correct env file to QA and operations folks.
+This really should be done in a way that enforces SOX and logs all changes to out environment.

 Lastly we would want proper monitoring of the app and a way for developers